 Q. PLEASE DESCRIBE YOUR RECOMMENDED ADJUSTMENT TO PACIFICORP’S RESIDENTIAL CLASS.

 A. I analyzed the residential usage per customer for the period 2005-2009 and compared those usages to the level proposed by PacifiCorp.
 I calculated a five-year average usage per customer for the residential class and multiplied that usage by the normalized test year customers and the current average residential margin energy rate.
-Based on this analysis, I believe test year residential revenues should be increased by $2.2 million.
+Based on this analysis, I believe test year residential revenues should be decreased by $79,439.
+Similarly, I believe PacifiCorp’s proposed residential revenues should be increased by $4,257,771.
+Offsetting the revenues for fuel results in a revenue requirement reduction of $2,238,744 to PacifiCorp’s rate case.

 IV.
 SO2 EMISSION ALLOWANCE SALES Revenues

+Q. WHAT WAS THE LEVEL OF SO2 EMISSION ALLOWANCE SALES REVENUES RECORDED DURING THE TEST YEAR?

+A. For the test year, PacifiCorp generated SO2 emission allowance sales revenues of $3,790,891 on a total Company basis (approximately $299,113 on a Washington basis).

 Q. HAS PACIFICORP INCLUDED REVENUES FROM THE SALE OF SO2 EMISSION ALLOWANCES IN ITS COST OF SERVICE?

 A. Yes.
 PacifiCorp has included a 15-year amortization of current and past SO2 emission allowance sales revenues in its cost of service.
-7./
+The 15-year amortization of SO2 emission allowance sales revenues produces a level of revenues of $537,064 on a Washington basis.

+Q. WHAT IS THE BASIS FOR THE 15-YEAR AMORTIZATION PROPOSED BY PACIFICORP?

+A. The 15-year amortization was developed through PacifiCorp’s negotiation with other parties and approved as part of the WUTC Docket No. UE-940947./

 Q. DO YOU AGREE WITH THE AMOUNT PACIFICORP HAS INCLUDED IN THE COST OF SERVICE?